Goedendag: Use

 Exactly how the weapon was used is a source of debate.
 Contemporary illustrations show it being used as a club but the contemporary chronicler Guillaume Guiart, speaking of the battle of Courtrai, states, "each held his godendart raised against the French, the iron as one meets a wild boar". which suggests it was first used as a spear to meet a charge, then a club as the enemy was halted.
 The goedendag was probably set in the ground secured by the fighter's foot and aimed with both hands.
 The thicker knob under the spike, a safeguard against the horse impaling itself and then going on to crash into the defender, served the same purpose as the cross bar on a boar-spear.
 The military historian Kelly DeVries asserts that "its chief function was to bring down a knight from his horse".
 Verbruggen describes the role of the goedendag thus: "They were placed between the pikemen, or in the second rank, so that with their shorter, very heavy weapons they could put the horses out of action.

 The Courtrai Chest shows men with Goedendags standing behind a line of men with pikes.

 Other clubs, maces, swords, or knives could well also have been used by a guildsman for close combat after meeting a charge with the goedendag.
 On this account, the goedendag was sometimes confused with the halberd, morning star, or Lucerne hammer, a halberd with a hammer instead of an axe blade.
 In contrast with the goedendag, these were expressly built for professional warriors, to rip a rider off his horse while he was charging or passing by.
 Such weapons were much more effective but also more expensive, requiring greater craftsmanship to make.
 They were the weapons of regular infantrymen.
-This is why regular Flemish troops abandoned the goedendag at the beginning of the fifteenth century; after that point the weapon was used exclusively by the Flemish "burgers".
+This is why regular Flemish troops abandoned the goedendag at the beginning of the fifteenth century; after that point the weapon was used exclusively by the Flemish burghers.